Theresa E. Rizzi, DVM, DACVP—Clinical Professor and Department Head

-The Department of Veterinary Pathobiology provides contemporary and state-of-the-art instruction and research for the disciplines of bacteriology, immunology, parasitology, pathology, virology, epidemiology and public health.
-The Department is the proud home of the National Center for Veterinary Parasitology, the Director of the University's Animal Resource Unit, and faculty associated with the Oklahoma Animal Disease Diagnostic Laboratory.
-Departmental faculty participate in research sponsored by the NIH, USDA and private industry focused on infectious diseases important in animals and people.
-The department is actively engaged in training the next generation of veterinarians and scientists, publishing basic and applied works and presenting our findings at scientific and educational platforms throughout the world.
+The Department of Veterinary Pathobiology delivers state-of-the-art research, instruction, and diagnostic service for the disciplines of bacteriology, mycology, immunology, parasitology, pathology, virology, epidemiology and public health.
+The Pathology Department is the proud home of the National Center for Veterinary Parasitology, and the academic home of the University's Director of Animal Resource Unit and Attending Veterinarian, and faculty associated with the Oklahoma Animal Disease Diagnostic Laboratory.
+Departmental faculty participate in research sponsored by the NIH, USDA, and other government-sponsored research units as well as private industry focused on infectious diseases important in animals and people.
+The department is actively engaged in training the next generation of veterinarians, veterinary specialists, and scientists, publishing basic and applied scientific works and presenting findings at scientific and educational platforms throughout the world.

-Residency Coordinators: Dr. Valerie McElliott, Anatomic Residency Coordinator; and Dr. James H. Meinkoth, Clinical Residency Coordinator
+Residency Coordinators: Dr. Valerie McElliott, Anatomic Pathology, and Dr. James H. Meinkoth, Clinical Pathology

-Usually one new residency training position is available each year in anatomic pathology and two of every three years in clinical pathology.
-Open positions are listed at the ACVP website (https://www.acvp.org/) and typically in the “Educational Opportunities” section of the Journal of the American Veterinary Medical Association.
+Usually, one new residency training position is available each year in anatomic pathology and one new residency position every 1-2 years in clinical pathology.
+Open positions are listed at the ACVP website (https://www.acvp.org/) and in the “Educational Opportunities” section of the Journal of the American Veterinary Medical Association.